bcnicholson/kubiya-assignment/README.md

 - **Modular Structure**: The Terraform code is organized in modules for better reusability and maintainability.
 - **Flexible Configuration**: The analyzer module can be configured to include or exclude certain information types.
 - **Structured Data for AI**: The system formats cluster data specifically for optimal AI analysis.
+- **Hierarchical Pod Groupings**: Pods are organized by namespace and status, with detailed information at each level.
+- **Health Threshold Metrics**: Configurable health thresholds with detailed analysis and reporting.
+- **Detailed Node Analysis**: Optional collection of node information including capacity and conditions.
+- **Deployment Analysis**: Optional analysis of deployments with replica status tracking.

 ## Setup Instructions